thisrohangupta/changelog/upgrade/git_experience_configuration_code.md

 Configuration As Code allows you to configure Pipelines, Triggers, Workflows, Environments, and Services in Harness using YAML.
 Nearly everything you can do in the Harness First Gen platform GUI, you can do in YAML as well.

 All Harness Configurations can be added and managed in Git.
 Harness maintains a state of your git configuration in it's database and reads the changes from Git to update its local copy.
-It also takes changes from the UI and updates the DB record and syncs down to your Github.
+It also takes changes from the UI and updates the DB record and syncs down to your Git.

 For More details on the Harness First Gen Configuration as Code please see our [overview](https://developer.harness.io/docs/first-gen/firstgen-platform/config-as-code/configuration-as-code)